Praqma/GodotDevOps/docs/BlogPost.md

 ### Automating release notes <a name="automating-release-notes"></a>

-While working on our release workflow, we realized we had two pieces in place that would allow us to automate our release notes:
+While working on our release workflow, we realized we had everything in place to automate our release notes:

 - **We tag our releases.**
   Combining `git describe` and `git log`, we can easily get a list of commits made since the last release.